diogocavilha/array-validation/README.md

 # Array validation

-That's a simple array validator which uses the native PHP filters and validators.
+It's a simple array validator which uses native filters and validators from PHP.

 # Installing